 If you’re looking for a mid-range set of lightweight camping gear, not quite budget but also an excellent value for how well it performs, here is a setup I use and recommend:

 Once you’ve put in some miles with the budget bikepacking gear setups described above, you’ll probably have a clearer sense of what works and what doesn’t.
 When you discover a particular aspect of your setup that doesn’t meet your needs, it’s time to shop around.
 Perhaps there’s a solution out there that’s worth the money.

 Still, before you press that buy button, I recommend looking for used gear.
 With more people getting into bikepacking by the day, more and more used gear is floating around as people figure out what works and doesn’t work for them.
-Here are a few places to look for used bikepacking gear:
+Here are a few places to look for used bikepacking and camping gear: